TrunkWill0/PR22GSTMOAKAM/osnutek.md

 ### Data that will be used
-Our data will be gathered through several APIs. <br>
+Our data will be gathered through the available .csv files in https://llmpp.nih.gov/DLBCL/. <br>
-Data about air quality is gathered from https://docs.openaq.org/docs <br>
-Data about weather is gathered from https://openweathermap.org/ <br>
-Data about car emissions is gathered from  <br>
+We will work with Patients data and with Gene Signatures data.

 ### Goal and questions
-Our goal is to gain insight about air quality and air pollution in Ljubljana.
-We will try to achieve this by working on the previously mentioned data.
-To start with, we have the following questions:
-* How does weather affect air quality?
-* Does car emission have a high impact on air quality?
-* Do all city districts have the same air quality, and if not ,why?
+Our goal is to